15 New Ways to Use Your Slow Cooker This Summer

 We love a good sloppy joe night, but we don’t want the bulk of our dinner to come from a can — that’s where the slow cooker comes in handy.
 You can make the filling for the sandwiches while you’re at work and come home to a perfectly prepared and perfectly messy meal at the end of the day.

 Shredded chicken is one of the most versatile ingredients you can keep stashed in your fridge.
-It can go in tacos, chicken salad, regular green salads, on sandwiches, and more.
-Try making a batch of this shredded chicken over the weekend and you'll cut down on your meal prep time during the week.
+It can go in tacos, chicken salad, regular green salads, and sandwiches.
+Try making a batch of this shredded chicken over the weekend and you’ll cut down on your meal prep time during the week.

 Sides & Appetizers

 There’s nothing like queso dip for a summer party, and making it in the slow cooker means it’s virtually foolproof.
 If you have a mini slow cooker, now is the time to bust it out — that way your dip can stay at just the right temperature throughout the party.

 Caponata is a Sicilian eggplant dish, and we can’t get enough of it this summer.
 It has plenty of briny capers and sweet golden raisins for a well-rounded flavor.
 And it’s best served as an appetizer on slices of a crunchy baguette.